 The relationship shown in Fig. 34 would justify the self-sustainability of each period in the business cycle.
 In a boom (see Fig. 35), production (real GDP) grows.
 The unemployment rate then tends to fall.
 This fall stimulates aggregate demand (the overall demand for goods), which in his turn fuels inflation.
 Finally, a rising inflation rate encourages production.
-In a recession the reverse of the process in Fig. 35 occurs: $\downarrow Y \Rightarrow \uparrow u \Rightarrow \downarrow AD \Rightarrow \downarrow \pi \Rightarrow \downarrow Y$ .
+In a recession the reverse of the process in Fig. 35 occurs: $\forall Y \Rightarrow \uparrow u \Rightarrow \forall AD \Rightarrow \forall \pi \Rightarrow \forall Y$ .
 If an expansion creates inflation, a recession leads to disinflation and, when the recession becomes a depression, to deflation.